dhis2-metadata/REHAB-AGG-Rehabilitation/docs/rehab-aggregate-design.md

 6. Psychologists
 7. Other personnel

-If these figures are already collected in the existing DHIS2 HMIS system, it is possible to replace the proposed data element and its references with the existing element in the system.
-Please refer to the Rehabilitation package installation guide for information on additional configuration of Rehabilitation personnel indicators.
+If these figures are already collected in the existing DHIS2 HMIS system, it is possible to replace the proposed data element and all its occurences with the existing element in the system.
+Please refer to the [installation guide](#rehab-installation) for information on additional configuration of Rehabilitation personnel data elements and indicators.

 ![Population Estimates](resources/images/rehab_population_est_dataset-en.png)

-In addition to personnel figures, this data set includes data elements for capturing total population and population group estimates by health conditions:
+In addition to personnel figures, this data set includes data elements for capturing total population and incidence (percentage) for population groups with following health conditions:

 1. Amputation
 2. Burns